Getting started with your Digital Essentials - Personal Macbook

 Browser Troubleshooting

-Some applications may require a newer version of macOS than you have installed to run, to update your macOS version, please see Apple's guide here.
+Some applications may require a newer version of macOS than you have installed to run.
+To update your macOS version, refer to the following Apple Support article: How to download and install macOS.

 Are you seeing error messages in your browser when trying to load a web page?
 Are search results slower than normal?
 You may be experiencing cache related problems.

 Luckily, it is very simple to clear your cache and get back on track.
-Please see the following guide for clearing your history, cookies and cache.
+Further information is found in the following article: How do I clear my web history (Cookies & Cache)?

 Administrator Account Creation